Personnel records of the First World War

 - Officers completed a one-sided form called the Officers’ Declaration Paper.

-- CEF files indicate the units people belonged to and the locations of their postings in the U.K. They do not include details about battles or locations in Europe.
+CEF files indicate the units people belonged to and the locations of their postings in the United Kingdom.
+They do not include details about battles or locations in Europe.
 To find this information, find the unit (or units) in the person’s service file, then search for the unit(s) in the War Diaries of the First World War.
 Those diaries give details about locations and battles.

 Non-Permanent Active Militia (RG9-II-B-7)